AWS Timestream¶

 SystemErrors |

-Requests to Timestream that generate system errors within the specified time period.
-System errors usually indicate internal service errors. | Count | Sum Total, SampleCount Data Samples (displayed as Sample Count in the Amazon Timestream console) |
+Requests to Timestream that generate system errors during the specified time period.
+System errors usually indicate internal service errors. | Count | Sum, SampleCount (displayed as Sample Count in the Amazon Timestream console) |

 UserErrors |

-Timestream requests that generate InvalidRequest errors within the specified time period.
-InvalidRequest typically indicates client-side errors, such as invalid parameter combinations, attempts to update non-existent tables, or incorrect request signatures.
-UserErrors represent the total number of invalid requests for the current AWS region and account. | Count | Sum Total, SampleCount Data Samples (displayed as Sample Count in the Amazon Timestream console) |
+Timestream requests that generate InvalidRequest errors during the specified time period.
+InvalidRequest typically indicates client-side errors such as invalid parameter combinations, attempts to update non-existent tables, or incorrect request signatures.
+UserErrors represent the total number of invalid requests for the current AWS region and account. | Count | Sum, SampleCount (displayed as Sample Count in the Amazon Timestream console) |

 SuccessfulRequestLatency |

-Successful requests to Timestream within the specified time period.
+Successful requests to Timestream during the specified time period.
 SuccessfulRequestLatency can provide two types of information: the runtime of successful requests (Minimum, Maximum, Sum, or Average).
 The number of successful requests (SampleCount).
-SuccessfulRequestLatency only reflects activities within Timestream and does not consider network latency or client activity. | Milliseconds | Average, Minimum, Maximum, Sum, SampleCount Data Samples (displayed as Sample Count in the Amazon Timestream console) |
+SuccessfulRequestLatency only reflects activity within Timestream, not considering network latency or client-side activity. | Milliseconds | Average, Minimum, Maximum, Sum, SampleCount (displayed as Sample Count in the Amazon Timestream console) |

 MemoryCumulativeBytesMetered |

-Amount of data stored in memory, measured in bytes. | Bytes | Average |
+The amount of data stored in memory, measured in bytes. | Bytes | Average |

 MagneticCumulativeBytesMetered |

-Amount of data stored on magnetic storage, measured in bytes. | Bytes | Average |
+The amount of data stored on magnetic storage, measured in bytes. | Bytes | Average |